vsoch/vsoch.github.io/_posts/2010/2010-6-14-introducing-pumkinnappers.md

 It sort of reminds me of the factory from Charlie and The Chocolate Factory!

 So this Geocaching thing is excellent!
 You feel like an adventurer, with the goal of finding the treasure, and exchanging something to leave your mark.
-Since we wound up taking a sheet of pumpkin and candy corn stickers, we have decided to call ourselves the PumkinNappers.
+Since we wound up taking a sheet of pumpkin and candy corn stickers, we have decided to call ourselves the PumpkinNappers.
 It just makes sense :O)

 [The official log can be found here.](http://www.geocaching.com/seek/log.aspx?LUID=e2016f4d-b492-45dc-817b-22d2643310ad)